-To make sure your travel will be as comfortable as possible, you will be picked up directly from the airport, from your hotel or from any other point you will decide on.
+To make sure your travel will be as comfortable as possible, you will be picked up directly from the airport, from your hotel or from any other point you will

 Then we’ll begin our first day together with a visit to Jaffa, the ancient port city where Saint Peter had his vision on the rooftop of Simon the tanner’s house (as recounted in Acts 10:32) and raised Tabitha from the dead (Acts 9:36).
 This is also where Jonah set sail from on his way to Tarshish (Jonah 1:3) and King Solomon built his port (2 Chron.
 2:16) on the Mediterranean Sea.

 Then we’ll continue to the Ayalon institute, where the underground Jewish forces used to produce bullets right under the noses of the British soldiers in the days before the State of Israel was established.

 In the youthful and vibrant city of Tel Aviv, we will be visiting the picturesque area of Rotschild Boulevard, historical neighborhood of Neve Zedeq and the iconic Rabin square.

 Overnight: Tel Aviv.